ldrotos1/ffx-fire-api/README.md

 # ffx-fire-api
-The REST API layer for the Fairfax County Fire and Rescue management application.
+The backend service layer for the Fairfax County Fire and Rescue management application.

 ## Requirements